glen18martin/FReed/README.md

 # FReed <img align="left" height="50px" alt="FReed" src="/screenshots/logo.png"></img>
 An RSS Feed Reader developed using Phonegap

   - Allows the user to search and view the feed of any website which provides them
   - Arranges the feed for appealing display
-  - Provides link to complete article
+  - Provides links to complete articles

 ### Prerequisites
-Trackit uses a number of open source projects to work properly:
+Trackit uses a number of open source projects:

 * [Phonegap](http://phonegap.com)
 * [Framework7](https://framework7.io/)